Yarra Valley Railway: Current operations

-The Yarra Valley Railway currently runs a railmotor service from Healesville station to a point near the historic tunnel due to uncompleted track maintenance.
-Trains run on Sundays and public holidays, and some Saturdays, crossing the Watts River, and travelling under the Donovans Road overbridge.
-The Railway is also presently rebuilding the 5 mi 48 chain section from this temporary terminus to Yarra Glen station, including the reconstruction of the Yarra Glen and Tarrawarra stations and the replacement of 14 timber trestle bridges within this section.
+The Yarra Valley Railway runs a railmotor service from Healesville station to a point near the historic tunnel at Tarrawarra.
+Trains run on Sundays and public holidays, and some Saturdays, crossing the Watts River and travelling under the Donovans Road overbridge.

+The railway is rebuilding the 5 mi 48 chain section from that temporary terminus to Yarra Glen station.
+That involves the reconstruction of Yarra Glen and Tarrawarra stations, and the replacement of 14 timber trestle bridges within that section.